Annwn: the Otherworld Game Cover

 • “Annwyan adds some RPG-lite elements to the mix, and some 'story blocks' that contain snippets of narrative for you to find on certain islands and collect along the way, all held together by a branching web of levels that open as you reach new ones.”

-• “The story in Annwn feels disjointed and lacks depth, making it hard to become invested in the characters or the world.”
+• “The story feels disjointed and lacks depth, making it hard to become invested in the characters or the world.”

-• “While the game offers collectable story fragments, they often feel like an afterthought rather than an integral part of the experience.”
+• “The optional story fragments feel more like an afterthought rather than an integral part of the gameplay experience.”

-The graphics are characterized by a great low-poly aesthetic that enhances the game's formula, with a coherent and minimal design that serves its purpose effectively.
-While some users find the visuals merely serviceable, they appreciate the overall execution and style.
+The graphics are characterized by a great low-poly style that enhances the game's formula, providing a coherent and minimal aesthetic.
+While some users find the visuals merely serviceable, they appreciate that this simplicity effectively serves the game's overall design.

-• “The graphics are merely serviceable, but coherent and minimal enough that that's all they need to be.”
+• “Graphics are merely serviceable but coherent and minimal enough that that's all they need to be.”

-The music in the game is praised for its perfectly fitting soundtrack, characterized by simple yet evocative Celtic mysticism that enhances the abstract experience.
-Overall, the sound and music contribute significantly to the game's atmosphere.
+The music in the game is praised for its perfectly fitting soundtrack, characterized by simple yet evocative compositions that capture the essence of Celtic mysticism, enhancing the overall abstract experience.

 • “Sound and music are good.”